 - Survey your audience before you create your online course

-This phase is crucial because it ensures that you develop an online course that people desire to take.
-Send a poll to your audience (from a blog, podcast, email list, social media, etc.) to find out what topics they'd like to learn about.
-Make a course around what they want, not what you want to make.
+This step is important because it guarantees that you create an online course that people want to take.
+To find out what topics your audience wants to learn about, send a survey to them (through a blog, podcast, email list, social media, etc.).
+Create a course based on what they want, rather than what you want to create.

-Involving your audience in the online course design process is also a wonderful method to build excitement for your course before it is released, as well as to validate the need for your course topic before investing any resources into it.
+Involving your audience in the online course creation process is also a great way to develop anticipation for your course before it launches, as well as to confirm the demand for your course topic before spending any resources.

 - Using keyword research, create an engaging course title.

-Consider for a moment that you are looking for information about your subject.
-What search terms (also known as keywords) would you use to locate the information you require?
-For example, if you wanted to learn how to design logos in Adobe Photoshop, you'd probably type in "how to design logos using Photoshop" or a variation of that phrase.
+Consider for a moment that you're looking for information on a specific topic.
+What search terms (often referred to as keywords) would you use to find the information you're looking for?
+If you wanted to learn how to design logos in Adobe Photoshop, for example, you'd probably type in "how to design logos in Photoshop" or something similar.

 - Presell your online course

-Pre-selling a course is a terrific approach to avoid the sad predicament of developing a course that no one buys.
-Trying to sell something before you make it may seem illogical, but trust on this.
-It's far better to sell your online course concept to your target audience and discover they're not interested in it than to spend major time and money developing an online course that no one buys.
+Pre-selling a course is an excellent way to prevent the unfortunate situation of creating a course that no one wants to buy.
+It may seem counterintuitive to try to sell something before you make it, but trust on this.
+It's far better to pitch your online course concept to your target audience and find out they're not interested than to invest a lot of time and money creating an online course that no one buys.

 Stay tuned to read about how to market your online course after its published.